mpcarl-ibm/crs-docs/pages/crs/crs-support.md

 #### Can I nest buckets inside one another?

 No, buckets can not be nested.
 If a greater level of organization is required within a bucket, the use of prefixes is supported: `{endpoint}/{bucket-name}/{object-prefix}/{object-name}`.
-Note that the object's key remains the combination `{object-prefix}/{object-name}` and that
+Note that the object's key remains the combination `{object-prefix}/{object-name}`.

+#### What is the difference between 'Class A' and 'Class B' requests?

+'Class A' requests are operations that involve modification or listing.
+This includes creating buckets, uploading or copying objects, creating or changing configurations, listing buckets, and listing the contents of buckets.

+'Class B' requests are those related to retrieving objects or their associated metadata/configurations from the system.

+There is no charge for deleting buckets or objects from the system.